Twitter Lists for SEO How to

 - List others to get listed yourself.
 I often check who puts me on their Twitter lists and list the people who do on the corresponding list of mine Twitter lists are

 - Tweet your lists and blog your lists.
 Twitter lists are not just internal Twitter features, they have real URLs you can refer to.
 You should do that.

 - ask others whether they want to be added to your list.
-For instance I seek more people for my SEO 2.0 list and for my SEO companies list.
+For instance I seek more people for for my engagers list.